jdickinsp/guardian-ai/README.md

-# Guardian AI
+# Lemma

-Welcome to Guardian AI!
+Welcome to Lemma!
 This is a project designed to facilitate code review processes by extracting information from GitHub Pull Request, GitHub Branch or GitHub Commit URLs and generating prompts for feedback.
 This README provides instructions on how to get started with the script.

 ## Prerequisites

-Before using the Guardian AI, ensure that you have the following installed:
+Before using the Lemma, ensure that you have the following installed:
 - Python 3.x
 - `pip install -r requirements.txt`